Who we are

 An international business body working with multinational corporations and SMEs from all industries and sectors through close coordination with 55 national business organizations from all OECD countries and beyond.

-A global network that collectively represents over 7 million companies of all sizes.
+A global network that collectively represents about 9 million companies of all sizes.

 A trusted advocate and solutions partner with over 60 years of experience officially representing the global business community in all aspects of OECD policymaking helping them contribute to growth and prosperity.